SILARUDDINSHAIK/WebScrapping-and-Text-Summarization/README.md

 1. Preprocessing
 2. Converting Text To Sentences
 3. Find Weighted Frequency of Occurrence.
-4. Calculating Sentence Scores and Getting the Summary.
+4. Calculating Sentence Scores and Getting the Summary